Widdershin/positron/README.md

 # positron
-Compile your javascript apps to android
+Compile your Javascript apps to Android

+`positron` takes your static web apps and compiles them into a standalone Android app, ready to run on a phone.

 Installation
 ---